plotly/Kaleido/repos/win_scripts/README.md

 ## Preparing a Build

+### Files to change:
-The `/repos/win_scripts/fetch_chromium.ps1` has two environment variables to set the Chromium tag and depot version.
+The `/repos/win_scripts/fetch_chromium.ps1` has two environmental  variables to set the Chromium tag and depot version.
+The `/repos/win_scripts/build_kaleido.ps1` has one environmental variable to set the cc version.

 The same script also include a TODO note you need to read.